 Lead Resource Guide for Owners of Older and Historic Buildings

 National Park Service web pages related to Preservation

-- The National Trust for Historic Preservation is a membership organization that champions preservation nationwide.
+National Trust for Historic Preservation - a membership organization that champions preservation nationwide.

-- The Michigan Historic Preservation Network is an advocate of Michigan's historic places, and is dedicated to preserving Michigan's cultural and architectural heritage.
+Michigan Historic Preservation Network - an advocate of Michigan's historic places, and is dedicated to preserving Michigan's cultural and architectural heritage.

-- Washtenaw County's historic preservation site includes information on heritage tours, the HistWeb Database, the Washtenaw County Historic District Commission, and more.
+Historic Preservation in Washtenaw County - includes information on heritage tours, the HistWeb Database, the Washtenaw County Historic District Commission, and more.